jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.3.3 =
+Changed the HTML output slightly to resolve a potential conflict with other plugins.

 = 3.3.2 =
 Fixed a bug in the Add Custom Meta process.